Jeff Thomas (curler)

-Jeff Thomas (born July 2, 1958) is a Canadian curler from St. John's, Newfoundland and Labrador.
-He currently coaches Team Nathan Young and Team Parker Tipple.
+Jeff Thomas (born July 2, 1958) is a Canadian curler and coach from St. John's, Newfoundland and Labrador.
+He currently coaches Team Nathan Young, Team Parker Tipple and Team Cailey Locke.

 Career

-Thomas is a very well-known coach in the province of Newfoundland and Labrador.
-He has been coaching since the mid-1980s and he has coached for some of the biggest stars in Newfoundland and Labrador, including Brad Gushue and Nathan Young.
+Thomas is well-known for coaching in Newfoundland and Labrador.
+He has been coaching since the mid-1980s, and he has coached for some of the biggest stars in Newfoundland and Labrador, including Brad Gushue and Nathan Young.

 In 2020, Thomas got the opportunity to be the alternate for the Gushue rink in the 2020 Tim Hortons Brier.
 Here they successfully claimed the gold medal and qualified for the 2020 World Men's Curling Championship.
 That tournament was ultimately cancelled though, due to the COVID-19 pandemic.

 In 2021, Thomas was the alternate for the Gushue rink when they competed in the 2021 Canadian Olympic Curling Trials, where they won and qualified for the 2022 Winter Olympics.
 This was the first time that Thomas had the opportunity to be a part of the Olympics.
 At the Olympics, Thomas was replaced by Marc Kennedy as the team's alternate, but took on a coaching role.